kjmckinley/quiz/README.md

 SO THAT I can gauge my progress compared to my peers
 ```

-The following animation demonstrates the application functionality:
+The following animation demonstrates the application functionality (the gif below is just an example, not a live version of this repository)

 ![code quiz](./assets/04-web-apis-homework-demo.gif)